adelinelim/dbdiff/README.md

 ## Limitation
   1. Slow in processing large data
-  2. Displaying differences in a better layout
+  2. Display differences in a better layout